What are the benefits of having difficult conversations?

 In getting the information out of our heads and into the world, we’re given the opportunity to organize our thoughts into logical sentences and achieve a deeper level of understanding about what we’re thinking or feeling.

-So even if your fellow interlocutor isn’t up to much, you may find that having difficult conversations helps you to discover some new realizations about the awkward topic in question.
+So even if your fellow interlocutor isn’t up to much, you may find that having difficult conversations helps you discover new realizations about the awkward topic in question.
+This is why difficult conversations are good for generating new and fresh perspectives on a difficult topic.

 #3.
 Defining the “difficult” in the difficult conversation helps reduce it

-Well no, not quite like that.
-However, a fascinating study at UCLA showed that being able to externalize and even simply label one’s emotions can actually minimize their intensity.
+Well, no, not quite like that.
+However, a fascinating study at UCLA showed that being able to externalize and even label one’s emotions can minimize their intensity.

 The evidence suggests that in using language to define our experiences, we suppress the amygdala (our fight-or-flight response system that produces extreme reactions when exposed to “threats”) and instead start engaging the prefrontal cortex (the clever bit that deals with logic, problem-solving and rational thought).